Baguette365/space-invaders-numworks/README.md

   - and you need to have default library of python 3.x

-on the numworks website https://my.numworks.com/python/baguette-berladin/spaice_invadeurs

-[Francais]
-ceci est une copie du jeu des année 80 'space invaders' pour les calculatrices numworks, tout systeme d'exploitation numworks sont compatible,
+on the numworks website https://my.numworks.com/python/baguette-berladin/spaice_invadeurs [these 130 lgine of code was entierly writen on the numworks calculator] [Francais] ceci est une copie du jeu des année 80 'space invaders' pour les calculatrices numworks, tout systeme d'exploitation numworks sont compatible,